ZhgChgLi/ZMediumToJekyll/README.md

 Move your Medium blog to Jekyll with just one click and automatically sync it in the future.

 This tool can help you sync your Medium posts with your own Jekyll blog.

 It will automatically download your posts from Medium, convert them to Markdown, and upload them to your repository, check out [my blog](https://github.com/ZhgChgLi/zhgchgli.github.io/) for online demo [zhgchg.li](https://zhgchg.li).

 This tool is powered by [ZMediumToMarkdown](https://github.com/ZhgChgLi/ZMediumToMarkdown).

 ----

 ## Setup
-1. Click the green button 'Use this template' located above and select 'Create a new repository'.
+1. Click the green button `Use this template` located above and select `Create a new repository`.
-2. Enter respository name as the URL path you wish to use and select 'public', then click 'Create repository from template'.
+2. Enter respository name as the URL path you wish to use and select `public`, then click `Create repository from template`.
 - respository name(URL path) **MUST** end with `.github.io`
+3. Granted access to GitHub Actions, go to the `Settings` tab in your GitHub repository, select `Actions` -> `General`, and find the `Workflow permissions` section.
+Below that, select `Read and write permissions`, and click on `Save` to save the changes.

 ### First-time run